jmetzger/training-mariadb-basics-en/performance/query-cache.md

 ## Defaults

-  * mysql 5.7, query_cache is still compile into mysq, but disabled
+  * mysql 5.7, query_cache is still compile into mysql, but disabled
   * mysql 8, query cache not available anymore

 ## Performance query cache